ahl27/ahl27.github.io/_pages/personalprojects.md

 I built this computer following [Ben Eater's](https://eater.net/) guides on YouTube.
 It's a breadboard computer using a 65c02 microprocessor, with 32KB of RAM and 16Kb of ROM.
 Ben Eater initially connected a keyboard via PS/2, but I wanted my computer to be able to communicate with USB protocols.
 I used a Raspberry Pico to build a USB-to-PS/2 decoder that translates USB Keyboard input into serial PS/2 codes.

+### Keyboard

+I love building mechanical keyboards (and honestly I have too many at this point).
+My favorite at the moment is this Helidox Corne, a split layout ortholinear keyboard with 42 keys.
+I'm currently using ZDA keycaps with Gateron Black switches (although pictured are a set of colorful DSA keycaps that look much prettier).

 ### Web Server

 I built a web server to centralize my files, gain some experience with LAMP stacks, and have a robust compute environment that I could access remotely from something like an iPad.
 My web server hosts NextCloud to store my files on, and runs RStudio Server edition on a virtual machine.
 I'm interested in adding on a small supercomputer cluster with something like Kubernetes on Raspberry Pis for prototyping.
 Just waiting on computer parts to become more available before I keep working on this.